 In other words, you will have to vary your teaching style to accommodate different learning styles or to give students repeated and varied experiences through which to learn.
 Don't get caught up in what's right, wrong, new or old.
 It all makes sense.

 There is a right way and a wrong way to answer interview questions, particularly when it comes to teaching jobs.
-According to The Balance article, Teacher Interview Questions, Answers, and Tips, there are some things you must do:
+Here are some of the right ways to answer interview questions:

 Topics: Teaching Jobs